-We wandered around the town of Taal despite the heat of the sun.
+We wandered around the town of Taal despite the intense heat of the midday sun.
 Having no map on hand, we walked around aimlessly; our goal was to reach Caysasay Church, the other old church, at the far end of the municipality.
 Passing several old houses, we were surprised that a few were open to visitors like us.
-One of these was the ancestral home of the Goco Clan.
+One of these is the ancestral home of the Goco Clan.

 We were cordially greeted by two Filipiniana-dressed guides who welcomed us to check the old house.
 We were more than glad to do so.

-The house exemplifies the typical Filipino Bahay na Bato.
-The ground floor is made of stone, while the upper storey of wood.
+The house exemplifies the typical Filipino bahay na bato.
+The ground floor is made of stone, while the upper storey, of wood.

 The ground floor houses a sort of museum showing photographs and publication clippings.
 Typical of this kind of homes, the dwelling is located at the upper floor, the ground relegated as a garage for carriages.